Table of Contents

 When you form a corporation in Delaware, the state requires that you file Articles of Incorporation with the Corporate Division.
 The state also requires that you have a Certified Copy of the Articles of Incorporation on hand at the registered office.

-What is a Certified Copy of Delaware Certificate of Incorporation?
+What is a Certified Copy of the Delaware Certificate of Incorporation?

 There are a few key reasons why you might need a Copy of the Certificate of Incorporation in Delaware.

+- Handle bank loans and other financing options.
 Banks will feel comfortable lending you money if they see this paperwork.
-It could be challenging to obtain finance from banks without a copy of your Delaware Articles of incorporation.
+It could be challenging to obtain finance from banks without a copy of your Delaware Articles of Incorporation.

 How to get it?